 Is your business taking notice?

-I probably don’t have to tell you how many people now default straight to Facebook or LinkedIn today for articles, news and anything else they want on demand.
-These social media platforms are slowly but surely becoming predominate players in servicing people’s desires right where they are actively looking.
+So many people now default straight to Facebook or LinkedIn today for written articles, news and anything else they want on demand.
+These social media platforms are slowly but surely becoming dominate players in servicing people’s desire for content right where they are actively looking.

-Google Play and Apple iTunes are also popular because they are delivering content right to our smart devices in the form of eBooks, podcasts, eZines, music and so on.
-This means people are looking directly to these wide range of platforms for whatever they need on the go.
+Google Play and Apple are also popular because they are delivering content right to our smart devices in the form of eBooks, podcasts, eZines, music and so on.
+This means people are looking directly to these wide range of Smart Device platforms for whatever they need on the go.

-The point is, if SEO is part of your organisation’s plan (which it should be), then you can no longer solely focus on pleasing Google, as your customers are dispersing all over the digital landscape now.
+The point is, if SEO is part of your organisation’s plan (which it should be), then you can no longer solely focus on pleasing JUST Google - as your customers are dispersing all over the digital landscape now.

 I have heard a few people say “SEO is dead now.
 It’s all about the adwords and paid boosted posts.”